Working with Young People

 Learning Style & Framework

 Re-Vision’s unique integrative framework has a pluralistic openness to theoretical diversity and to the craft of therapy.
-The training team brings together different theoretical orientations and areas of experience, as well as a range of practice of a ‘transpersonal perspective.’
+The training team brings together different theoretical orientations and areas of experience.
 Re-Vision’s model of Inside-Out learning asks us to integrate what we’re exploring into our own experience, understanding and practice, offering a rich environment for developing new skills and thinking.

 Although there will be no set essays, we will ask you to keep a learning journal throughout the course which will help consolidate your learning and build reflective practice.
-You will receive a certificate at the end of the course.
+Along with the learning journal, successful completion of the year includes a self and peer review process.

 In this module we’ll explore experiences and understandings of adolescence, and introduce Re-Vision’s approach to integrative counselling and psychotherapy.
 We will work with participants’ experience and client vignettes.
 The weekend’s learning will include explorations of contracting to build safety, trauma informed interventions and creative approaches in working with young people.